Amateur theatre: Umbrella organisations

 The American Association of Community Theatre is the major umbrella association for community theatre in the United States.
 According to their website: "AACT is a nonprofit corporation that serves both individuals and organizations by providing expertise, assistance and support so that community theatres can provide the best possible theatrical experience for participants and audience alike."
 Among other activities the AACT sponsors a national theatre festival in odd-numbered years.

 In Australia

 The Independent Theatre Association is the peak body for amateur or Community drama in Western Australia.
 Australian amateur theatre is dependent on volunteer effort and very few amateur theatres pay salaries, although some employ cleaners.
 Amateur acting experience is highly sought as an entry point for aspiring professionals.
 The annual Finley awards celebrate the achievements of theatres in several categories.

 A Workers' Education Dramatic Society and student counterpart was active in Brisbane between 1930 and 1962.

-See also: List of amateur theatres in Australia.
+In New Zealand

+There are many amateur theatre societies in New Zealand where it is often referred to as community theatre.
+The umbrella organization is called Theatre New Zealand (formally the New Zealand Theatre Federation) and was formed in 1970 out of a merger of the New Zealand branch of the British Drama League (established in 1932) and the New Zealand Drama Council (established in 1945).